-- Note 1: Limits at -40°C are guaranteed by design and not production tested. - Note 2: All voltages are referenced to ground. - Note 3: I{CCA}-SCL clocking at max frequency = 400kHz. - Note 4: Current is the averaged input current, which includes the temperature conversion current. - Note 5: The \overline{RST} pin has an internal 50k Ω (nominal) pullup resistor to V{CC}. - Note 6: After this period, the first clock pulse is generated. - Note 7: A device must internally provide a hold time of at least 300ns for the SDA signal (referred to the V{IH(MIN)} of the SCL signal) to bridge the undefined region of the falling edge of SCL. - Note 8: The maximum tHD:DAT needs only to be met if the device does not stretch the low period (tLOW) of the SCL signal. - Note 9: A fast-mode device can be used in a standard-mode system, but the requirement $t{SU:DAT} \ge 250$ ns must then be met.
+- Note 1: Limits at -40°C are guaranteed by design and not production tested. - Note 2: All voltages are referenced to ground. - Note 3: I{CCA}-SCL clocking at max frequency = 400kHz. - Note 4: Current is the averaged input current, which includes the temperature conversion current. - Note 5: The \overline{RST} pin has an internal $50k\Omega$ (nominal) pullup resistor to VCC. - Note 6: After this period, the first clock pulse is generated. - Note 7: A device must internally provide a hold time of at least 300ns for the SDA signal (referred to the V{IH(MIN)} of the SCL signal) to bridge the undefined region of the falling edge of SCL. - Note 8: The maximum tho part needs only to be met if the device does not stretch the low period (tlow) of the SCL signal. - Note 9: A fast-mode device can be used in a standard-mode system, but the requirement t{SU:DAT} ≥ 250ns must then be met.
 This is automatically the case if the device does not stretch the low period of the SCL signal.
-If such a device does stretch the low period of the SCL signal, it must output the next data bit to the SDA line $t{R(MAX)} + t{SU:DAT} = 1000 + 250 = 1250$ ns before the SCL line is released. - Note 10: C_R-total capacitance of one bus line in pF. - Note 11: The parameter t{OSF} is the period of time the oscillator must be stopped for the OSF flag to be set over the voltage range of 0.0V ≤ V{CC} ≤ V{CC(MAX)} and 2.3V ≤ V{BAT} ≤ 3.4V. - Note 12: This delay applies only if the oscillator is enabled and running.
-If the EOSC bit is a 1, the startup time of the oscillator is added to this delay.
+If such a device does stretch the low period of the SCL signal, it must output the next data bit to the SDA line t{R(MAX)} + t{SU:DAT} = 1000 + 250 = 1250ns before the SCL line is released. - Note 10: C_B-total capacitance of one bus line in pF. - Note 11: Minimum operating frequency of the I2C interface is imposed by the timeout period. - Note 12: The parameter t{OSF} is the period of time the oscillator must be stopped for the OSF flag to be set over the voltage range of $0V \le V{CC} \le V{CC(MAX)}$ and $2.3V \le V{BAT} \le 3.4V$. - Note 13: This delay only applies if the oscillator is enabled and running.
+If the EOSC bit is 1, trec is bypassed and RST immediately goes high.